pingidentity/pingidentity-devops-getting-started/20-kubernetes/cloud/amazon/README.md

 >Ensure the typical PingFederate ports 9031 and 9999 are part of your security group if you wish to use them.

-## Startup up PingFederate service in ECS Cluster
+## 4. Work with PingFederate as service in an ECS Cluster
 Use the following two files (`docker-compose.yml`, `ecs-params.yml`) as sampples to create in a directory.
 >Be sure to update your specific information